samuel025/Real-Estate-Arbitrum/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Thirdweb](https://thirdweb.com/) for providing the tools to build on the blockchain.
-- [React](https://reactjs.org/) for the frontend framework.
-- [Next.js](https://nextjs.org/) for server-side rendering and routing.